pelinski/pybela-pytorch-xc-tutorial/readme.md

 cd xc-bela-container && sh run.sh
 ```

 This will set up the docker image, run a container, and start a jupyter notebook in the browser.
-Open the notebook `demo.ipynb` and follow the tutorial instructions there.
+Open the notebook `tutorial.ipynb` and follow the tutorial instructions there.